openvinotoolkit/model_server/docs/using_cloud_storage.md

 @endsphinxdirective

 Add the Google Cloud Storage path as the model_path and pass the Google Cloud Storage credentials to the Docker container.
-Exception: This is not required if you use GKE kubernetes cluster.
-GKE kubernetes clusters handle authorization.
+Exception: This is not required if you use GKE Kubernetes cluster.
+GKE Kubernetes clusters handle authorization.

 To start a Docker container with support for Google Cloud Storage paths to your model use the GOOGLE_APPLICATION_CREDENTIALS variable.
 This variable contains the path to the GCP authentication key.